 What does leasing really cost?

-Here’s an example: Say you find a car with a $30,000 purchase price.
+Here’s an example: Say you find a car with a $30,000 purchase price that you plan to buy rather than lease.
 You finance the purchase at 3 percent for 36 months with a $1,000 cash down payment.
 Assuming you don’t have a trade-in, your monthly payment would be $872 and you’d pay $31,392 overall.

-If you leased it, you can’t sell it, so your total is still at $19,000 — thus making it much less expensive to purchase the car.
+But if you lease the car, you can’t sell it.
+So, your total cost is still $19,000 — thus making it much less expensive to purchase the car.

 This is a simple example that doesn’t take into account several other factors, including sales tax and the upfront fee to lease the car.
-To do the math for your specific situation, try several online calculators, such as Edmunds.com’s auto loan and auto lease calculator.
-Bankrate has a questionnaire you can fill out.
+But it still gives you a pretty good idea which move makes more sense financially.

-Leasing comes with some higher out-of-pocket costs and some potential fees:
+Leasing comes with some other higher out-of-pocket costs and potential fees:

 - Mileage limit.
 Leases come with a limit on the number of miles you can drive the car — often 15,000 miles a year.
 Exceed that limit and you’ll pay a large per-mile penalty when you turn the car in.

 - Early termination penalty.
 Getting out of a lease early will cost you a penalty — generally the remainder of what you owe on the lease.
 However, you might be able to transfer the lease to someone else.
 To accomplish that, check out sites like LeaseTrader.com and Swapalease.
-You’ll pay a fee, and the company leasing you the car will have to approve the transfer, but it’s an option.
+Just know that you’ll pay a fee, and the company leasing you the car will have to approve the transfer.

 When leasing might be right for you

-Despite the drawbacks, leasing may be your better option if you:
+Despite the drawbacks, leasing might be a better option if you: